 Alan Dapré has worked as a teacher, BBC Radio playwright, children’s TV scriptwriter and author of educational fiction and non-fiction titles.
 He currently writes humorous books for young readers, and lives on the west coast of Scotland.

-At the age of 18, Alan became a Creative Arts (Ba Hons) student in Nottingham, majoring in Art and Drama.
-Afterwards, he moved to Gotham, where he didn’t see Batman but did graduate as Primary School teacher.
+He studied Creative Arts (Ba Hons) in Nottingham.
+Afterwards, he moved to Gotham.
+He didn’t see Batman but did graduate as Primary School teacher.

 Alan continued writing while teaching and was delighted to discover how much they complemented each other.
 He loves being creative.
-By the time Alan became a Deputy Headteacher, he already had many plays and books traditionally published.
+By the time Alan became a Deputy Headteacher, he had published many plays & books.

 Buzzing with story ideas, he finally left school in his mid-thirties and became a full-time writer.
 He lived in Oxfordshire for a while and wrote TV shows such as Brum and Boohbah.

 Later, he moved to Scotland.
-Alan managed to get several books published while juggling nappies and writing and painting.
 His journey to work is now 10 seconds from the kitchen.